alonitzhaky/iretro/README.md

 - [React](https://reactjs.org/docs/create-a-new-react-app.html)
 - [Redux](https://redux.js.org/introduction/installation#create-a-react-redux-app)

-In the event where the pre-requisites aren't being met, please follow the links listed and proceed with the installations.

-**The proccess is identical between Windows and Mac.**

-# Step-by-step Tutorial

-1. Once all pre-requisites are compeleted, please run the following command in your VSCode / PyCharm Terminal in order to install 'virtualenv':
+Once all pre-requisites are compeleted, please run the following command in your VSCode / PyCharm Terminal in order to install 'virtualenv':
 ```bash
 python -m pip install virtualenv
 ```

-2. After installing the 'virtualenv' package with pip, clone this Git repository to your desired folder:
+After installing the 'virtualenv' package with pip, clone this Git repository to your desired folder:
 ```bash
 git clone https://github.com/alonitzhaky/iretro-store.git
 ```

-3. Use the Powershell / Command Prompt terminal to enter the newly created folder:
+Use the Powershell / Command Prompt terminal to enter the newly created folder:
 ```bash
 cd iretro-store
 ```

 After entering the folder, you will need to install all the dependencies for this code (both frontend and backend).

-4. Enter the following to command to enter the backend portion of this code:
+Enter the following to command to enter the backend portion of this code:
 ```bash
 cd backend/
 ```

-5. Run the following command to create a virtual environment:
+Run the following command to create a virtual environment:
 ### Mac:
 ```bash
 virtualenv env